RESUME: AYURVEDA (and everything else)

 What exactly would a physician learn from 'all manner of peasant folk and random people?'
 I don't think Paracelsus was referring to mere technical information and tidbits of know-how.
 I believe he was talking about understanding and how to effectively interpret, apply and use (medical) knowledge as a whole.
 He was pointing to the understanding of the eternal principles of how life really works.
 He was talking about a proper grasp of the law of karma and how to use that insight in creating health and not just treating disease.
 If the physician does not know whether he should treat the symptom or remove the cause, if he thinks he is curing a tree by lopping off diseased branches instead of also changing something at the root of that tree, he is operating on an incorrect understanding of the Law of Karma itself and cannot truly help people.
 In fact, he could end up hurting more than helping which is exactly what is going on in America today where the third leading cause of death, after cancer and heart disease, is iatrogenic disease, or treatment by a doctor!

 Indeed, what is going on in the west today is diametrically opposed to what we (originally) would go to a doctor for, our health . . . and these figures are put out by JAMA, the Journal of the American Medical Association!
-It seems that most modern-day MD's are not steering by the right star; they have a warped approach to the law of karma (one must remove the cause not just treat the symptoms with drugs and surgery) and therefore lack a proper approach to health and disease; they cannot apply the great information and knowledge of what they do know; how else could such a terrible situation arise?
-Certainly, the fact, 'that western medicine is the third leading cause of death in the western world,' demonstrates they are doing something wrong;
+It seems that most modern-day MD's are not steering by the right star; they have a warped approach to the law of karma (one must define and remove the cause not just define a disease and treat the symptoms with drugs and surgery).
+Without a proper approach to health and disease; they cannot apply the great information and knowledge of what they do know; how else could such a terrible situation (treatment by a doctor becoming the 3rd leading cause of death) arise?
+Certainly, this fact, demonstrates they are doing something wrong;

 I have been involved with Vedic Studies for over 50 years.
 I was initiated as a Teacher of Transcendental Meditation in 1972 by Maharishi Mahesh Yogi and taught TM for many years, including giving the first lectures to the US Army and the Strategic Air Command.